 Your landlord may be able to end the tenancy and offer a new one to the remaining tenants.

 Talk to your landlord as soon as possible if you are in this situation and you want to stay.

-Your landlord could grant you a new tenancy in your name only if the joint tenancy has been properly ended.
+Your landlord could grant you a new tenancy in your name only if the joint tenancy with your ex-partnerhas been properly ended.

 You may also have other rights.
 For example:

 - it may be possible for court to transfer the tenancy into your name – even if the other joint tenant won't agree to it